A. J. Trapasso

 Albert Joseph "A. J." Trapasso (born February 6, 1986) is an American former football punter.
 He was signed by the Tennessee Titans as an undrafted free agent in 2009.
 He played college football at Ohio State.

 In addition to the Titans, Trapasso was a member of the New York Jets, Tampa Bay Buccaneers, Denver Broncos, and Hartford Colonials.

 College career

 Trapasso played college football at Ohio State.
 He was recruited from Pickerington High School Central after graduating in 2004.
-In 2006, Trapasso was awarded the Mosi Tatupu Award for best Special Teams Player in 2006.
+In 2006, Trapasso was awarded the Mosi Tatupu Award for the top Special Teams Player of the year.
 He finished his college career totaling 203 punt attempts for 8,317 yards in 51 games, 27 kickoffs with 10 touchbacks.

 Professional career

 Tennessee Titans

 After going undrafted in the 2009 NFL draft, Trapasso was signed by the Tennessee Titans as an undrafted free agent on April 30.

 In his first professional appearance during the Hall of Fame Game on August 9, 2009, Trapasso ran a fake punt 40 yards for a touchdown against the Buffalo Bills.
 Later in the same game, he purposely ran backwards into the endzone resulting in a safety, running the clock out to win the game.

 On August 21, 2009, during the third quarter of a preseason game with the Dallas Cowboys at Cowboys Stadium (the first Cowboys game in the new facility), Trapasso punted a ball that struck the bottom portion of the high definition "jumbotron" scoreboard.
 (He had also struck the jumbotron multiple times during pregame warmups).
 Officials ruled a replay of the down, but Trapasso's punt created an issue of first impression with future kicks and whether raising the scoreboard would be cost prohibitive.
 The NFL defined a re-kick rule after Trapasso's punt, but it was never enforced until a pre-season game on August 24, 2013, when Chris Jones hit the digital board again.

 Trapasso was waived by the Titans during final cuts on September 4.